 - Tay-Sachs disease

 Rarely, hypotonia is caused by botulism infections or contact with poisons or toxins.
-However, it often goes away after you recover.
+However, the hypotonia often goes away after you recover.

 Hypotonia may be diagnosed at birth.
-You may not notice your child’s condition until he or she is older.
+In some cases, however, you may not notice your child’s condition until they’re older.
 An indicator is that your child is not meeting developmental milestones.
-Schedule regular appointments for your child with a doctor and mention concerns you have about your child’s progress.
+Schedule regular appointments for your child with a doctor.
+Be sure to mention any concerns you have about your child’s progress.

-Your doctor will assess your child’s development and run tests if he or she has concerns.
-Tests may include blood tests, and MRI and CT scan imaging.
+Your doctor will assess your child’s development and run tests if they have concerns.
+Tests may include blood tests and MRI and CT scans.

-If you notice sudden signs of the condition in a person of any age, seek emergency medical care as soon as possible.
+If you notice sudden signs of the condition in a person of any age, seek emergency medical care.

-Treatment varies depending upon how your child is affected.
-Your child’s general health and ability to participate in therapies will help shape a treatment plan.
+Treatment varies depending on how your child is affected.
+Your child’s general health and ability to participate in therapies will shape a treatment plan.
 Some children work frequently with physical therapists.
-Depending upon your child’s abilities, he or she may work toward specific goals such as sitting upright, walking, or taking part in sports.
-In some cases, your child may need help with his or her coordination and other fine motor skills.
+Depending upon your child’s abilities, they may work toward specific goals such as sitting upright, walking, or taking part in sports.
+In some cases, your child may need help with their coordination and other fine motor skills.

 - underlying cause